Dust Battery: A Novel Mechanism for Seed Magnetic Field Generation in the Early Universe: Introduction

 Theories for the generation of these seed fields generally fall into two main categories: cosmogenic fields and late-Universe battery mechanisms.
 Cosmogenic fields are hypothesized to arise from early universe phenomena during inflation \citep{ratra1992cosmological, turner1988inflation, campanelli2013origin} from Grand Unified Theory (GUT) scale physics \citep{ quashnock1989magnetic, grasso2001magnetic, vachaspati2008magnetic, kandus2011primordial,durrer2013cosmological}.
-Although these models are interesting, they generically invoke unknown beyond Standard Model physics, and lack direct observational support.
+While these models offer interesting possibilities, they typically invoke physics beyond the Standard Model introducing significant theoretical uncertainties.
+Direct observational support for such models remains limited.
+However, lower limits on intergalactic magnetic fields, as reported by \citet{neronov2010evidence}, challenge conventional astrophysical explanations, as they cannot be readily explained by known mechanisms.
+Recent work by \citet{tjemsland2024constraining} further demonstrates that standard scenarios struggle to reproduce these observed limits, underscoring the potential role of cosmogenic processes and the need for new physics or alternative theoretical frameworks.

 Alternatively, several battery mechanisms have been proposed to generate seed magnetic fields in the late Universe by inducing some charge separation.
 Each has their own strengths and limitations.
 Among the most well-known are (i) the Biermann battery \citep{biermann}, which generates fields through misaligned gradients of electron pressure and number density; (ii) kinetic instabilities like the Weibel instability \citep{weibel1959spontaneously, califano1997spatial, medvedev1999generation}, which produce and amplify fields from anisotropies in particle velocity distributions; and (iii) radiation-driven batteries \citep{harrison1973magnetic, langer2004large, ando2010generation, durrive2015intergalactic}, which rely on electron opacity to background radiation.
 However, these mechanisms typically produce relatively weak seed magnetic fields on small scales and on specific conditions, such as highly ionized and high-temperature environments for the Wiebel instability, that were not prevalent in the early Universe \citep{widrow2002origin}.
-This raises doubts about their ability to account for the widespread magnetic fields observed across the Universe.
-Cosmological simulations also sometimes invoke seeding by stellar or supernova sources \citep{star, pudritz1989origin} and active galactic nuclei \citep{daly1990possible, furlanetto2001intergalactic}.
-However, these models still implicitly rely on some (un-resolved) internal battery mechanisms like those above (they simply assume some efficient battery in these environments).